Skip to main content

 World-class casting since 1909

-Since Abraham Schwartz started Wisconsin Aluminum Foundry in 1909, we’ve helped industries achieve more success in casting by meeting every challenge with sophisticated problem-solving, vertical integration and production that scales.
-This work ethic has driven a scrapyard business to become a world-class foundry leader across diverse markets like automotive, agriculture, defense, energy and medical.
+Since Abraham Schwartz started Wisconsin Aluminum Foundry in 1909, we’ve helped industries achieve more success in casting by meeting every challenge with sophisticated problem-solving, agility and continuous improvement.
+Our commitment to better casting outcomes has takes us from a scrapyard business to a world-class foundry leader across diverse markets like automotive, agriculture, defense, energy and medical.

 1900s